- Why Eleventy?

 - Microsoft’s Inclusive Design Initiative

-Automated Auditing #
+Automated Auditing Jump to heading

-Compatibility Tests #
+Compatibility Tests Jump to heading

 - Accessibility Support, screen reader compatibility tables